-Yes

-Yes

 If YES, is it subject to regular testing?

+N/A

-Yes No N/A If YES, state the intervals of testing and the date of the last full annual maintenance inspection Are Fire Exit signs displayed?
-Yes No If NO, describe here the arrangements in place to direct people to exits This is addressed under the arrangements for Fire Safety Management.
+If YES, state the intervals of testing and the date of the last full annual maintenance inspection

+Are Fire Exit signs displayed?

+If NO, describe here the arrangements in place to direct people to exits

 Are Fire Safety Signs and Notices displayed?

-Yes No (Signs need to be displayed indicating the location of fire extinguishers and the types of fire for which they are Notices need to be displayed indicating what to do in the event of a fire.) e suitable e.
-Fire Acti ion
+(Signs need to be displayed indicating the location of fire extinguishers and the types of fire for which they are suitable.
+Fire Action Notices need to be displayed indicating what to do in the event of a fire.)

-F. Our Fire Detection, Warning And Extinguisher Equipment Is there a manually operated fire alarm such as a rotary gong or bell which is operated in the event of a fire?
+F. Our Fire Detection, Warning And Extinguisher Equipment

+Is there a manually operated fire alarm such as a rotary gong or bell which is operated in the event of a fire?
 Yes No If YES, is it tested on a regular basis?
 Yes No N/A How often is it tested?
-Is there an electric, manually operated fire alarm with 'break glass' panels to operate the alarm?
+Is there an electric, manually operated fire alarm with 'break glass' panels to operate the al arm?
 Yes No If YES, is it tested on a regular basis?
 Yes No N/A If YES, is it subject to a maintenance contract?
-Yes N/A If YES, state the name of the contractor and the date of the last maintenance visit Is there an automatic fire detection system and alarm which incorporates smoke detectors to activate the alarm in the event of a fire?
+Yes No N/A If YES, state the name of the contractor and the date of the last maintenance visit Is there an automatic fire detection system and alarm which incorporates smoke detectors to activate the alarm in the event of a fire?
 Yes No If YES, is it tested on a regular basis?
 Yes No N/A If YES, is it subject to a maintenance contract?
-Yes No N/A If YES, state the name of the contractor and the date of the last maintenance visit
+Yes No N/A If YES, state the name of the contractor and the date of the last maintenance visit If none of the above are provided, then describe here the arrangements for giving warning of a fire